-The Internet as data highway – Daten-Autobahn; from the beginning this metaphor was smiled at contemptibly.
-German Chancellor Helmut Kohl rings in our ears and Al Gore is is unbearable self-righteousness.
+The Internet as data highway – Daten-Autobahn; from the beginning this metaphor ridiculed.
+German Chancellor Helmut Kohl’s words ring in our ears as well as Al Gore in his unbearable self-righteousness.

-Just as Randy Waterhouse, the protagonist of Neal Stephenson’s great novel Crypotnomicon gets outraged on the sociologist Dr. Kivistik – apparently completely untouched by technology – spoiling his beautiful Internet by drawing the parallel of an “Information Superhighway” to its end.
+Just as Randy Waterhouse, the protagonist of Neal Stephenson’s great novel Crypotnomicon gets outraged on the sociologist Dr. Kivistik – who is apparently completely untouched by technology – spoiling his beautiful Internet by drawing the parallel of an “Information Superhighway” to its end.

 “I know that you’re not qualified to have an opinion about technical issues.”
-Waterhouse barks helplessly back; the sociologist – in his opinion lacking technological insights – should just not be able to give a qualified statement on the Internet!
+Waterhouse barks helplessly back; the sociologist – in his opinion lacking technological insights – should just not be able to give a qualified statement about the Internet.

 “The American way of life: […] What America has to offer: comfort, the best gadgets in the world, ready for use, […] wherever they go, everything is turned into a highway with the world as a wall of billboards on either side […]“

-And while regions connected to the highway get homogenised into one big periphery, the remaining land moves suddenly far away.
-People without a car loose their connection – in the very sense of the word.
+And while regions connected to the highway get melted into one big periphery, the remaining land moves suddenly far away.
+People without a car lose their connection – in the very sense of the word.

 In the meantime I have not been using search engines for three weeks.
 I am not strict with that – one week, or three, or for ever – this is likely the same.
-I have to date not reached a point at which it would be hard to get perfectly oriented in the Internet, and in the real world without Google.
+I have to date not reached a point at which it would be hard to get perfectly oriented in the Internet and in the real world as well without Google.

 In Google’s system, I see the Information Superhighway – for the better and the worse- come to perfection.
 Everything gets in reach, everything can become visible and accessible.
 Everything gets planed into a hit-list, changing the world into the wall of billboards as in Max Frisch’s quote above.